jamiecopeland/react-formic/readme.md

 # React Formic
-Asynchronous form validation made easy
+Asynchronous form validation made easy.

-##Introduction
-Callbacks are fine for handling simple events and Promises provide a nicer syntax as well as a [degree of composition](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) but common problems in the development of forms such as debouncing text input and remote validation can quickly become troublesome and result in a lot of hard to fathom spaghetti which almost inevitably turns into bugs and a poor user experience.
+##The problem

+As soon as an application moves beyond simple asynchronous flows, callbacks and Promises start to struggle.
+This point arrives fairly quickly when trying to perfom complex form validations involving debouncing or server-side validation, with code quickly turning into hard to fathom spaghetti.

 ##The solution

-[RxJS](https://github.com/Reactive-Extensions/RxJS) provides a rich and mature API for dealing with asynchronicity in JavaScript, for example if a form contained a user name field which needed to be checked for uniqueness via a remote call, it can be clearly and declaratively expressed as follows (The output of this stream would be a boolean representing the validity):
+[RxJS](https://github.com/Reactive-Extensions/RxJS) provides a rich and mature API for dealing with asynchronicity in JavaScript.
+For example, the two problems mentioned above can be solved in three extremely clear and declarative lines:

 ```
 userNameInputValueStream
 .debounce(300)
-.flatMapLatest(
-	value => doRemoteValidation(value).map(response => response.body.userNameExists)
+.flatMapLatest(value => isUnique(value).map(response => response.body.userNameExists))
-)
 ```

+The stream above debounces the user name input and checks that it doesn't already exists on the server via the isUnique method that returns a stream containing the server's response.
+This value is then mapped to a boolean making it easy to consume for the application.

-React Formic provides a way to leverage the useful features of RxJS in this problem space as well as providing an extensible API with default implementations for state storage using component state and Redux.
+React Formic provides a way to leverage the features of RxJS in this problem space as well as providing an extensible API with default implementations for state storage using component state and Redux.

+If you're unfamiliar with RxJS and functional reactive programming, make sure to check out this [excellent introduction](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) by Andre Staltz, author of [Cycle.js](http://cycle.js.org/).

 ##Quick start

-More explanation coming soon, but for now take a look at the simple implementation below or clone the project and run the examples application for a more fully featured demonstration of multiple input types and more complex validation.
+More documentation is on the way, but for now take a look at the simple implementation below or for a more involved example, clone the project and run the examples application.

 ```
 import React from 'react';